lbelzile/math80667a/docs/03-completely_randomized_trials.md

 (\#eq:Fstatheuristic)
 \end{align}

-Heuristically, if there is no mean difference (null hypothesis), the numerator is an estimator of the population variance, and so is the denominator of \@ref(eq:Fstatheuristic).
-If there are many observations (and relatively fewer groups), the ratio in eq.\@ref(eq:Fstatheuristic) is approximately one on average and, for large enough sample, the null distribution of the _F_-statistic is approximately an _F_-distribution, whose shape is governed by two parameters named degrees of freedom which appear in eq.\@ref(eq:Fstatheuristic) as scaling factors to ensure proper standardization.
-The first is the number of restrictions imposed by the null hypothesis ($K-1$, the number of groups minus one for the one-way analysis of variance), and the second is the number of observations minus the number of *parameters estimates* for the mean ($n-K$, where $n$ is the overall sample size and $K$ is the number of groups).^[There are only $K$ parameter estimates for the mean, since the overall mean is full determined by the other averages with $n\widehat{\mu} =n_1\widehat{\mu}_1 + \cdots + n_K \widehat{\mu}_K$.]
+If there is no mean difference (null hypothesis), the numerator is an estimator of the population variance, and so is the denominator of eq. \@ref(eq:Fstatheuristic) and the ratio of the two is approximately 1 on average.
+However, the between sum of square is more variable and this induces skewness: for large enough sample, the null distribution of the _F_-statistic is approximately an _F_-distribution, whose shape is governed by two parameters named degrees of freedom which appear in eq. \@ref(eq:Fstatheuristic) as scaling factors to ensure proper standardization.
+The first degree of freedom is the number of restrictions imposed by the null hypothesis ($K-1$, the number of groups minus one for the one-way analysis of variance), and the second degree of freedom is the number of observations minus the number of *parameters estimates* for the mean ($n-K$, where $n$ is the overall sample size and $K$ is the number of groups).^[There are only $K$ parameter estimates for the mean, since the overall mean is full determined by the other averages with $n\widehat{\mu} =n_1\widehat{\mu}_1 + \cdots + n_K \widehat{\mu}_K$.]

 Figure \@ref(fig:squareddistanova) shows how the difference between these distances can encompass information that the null is wrong.
 The sum of squares is obtained by computing the squared length of these vectors and adding them up.
 The left panel shows strong signal-to-noise ratio, so that, on average, the black segments are much longer than the colored ones.
 This indicates that the model obtained by letting each group have its own mean is much better than the other.
 The picture in the right panel is not as clear: on average, the colored arrows are shorter, but the difference in length is much smaller relative to the colored arrows.